Jian-Zhan/RNA-BRiQ/README.md

 ### Input files

-Before running the program, you need to prepare the input files.
+Before running the program, you need to prepare the input file.
 An example files can be found at `demo/gcaa/input`

 ```
 pdb gcaa.pdb    ## Initial structure in PDB format